|Central counterparty (CCP)|

 - 17 CCPs authorised in the EU, as well as

-However, this offer may, potentially, shrink, since the EU regulatory bodies are not entirely satisfied with the third-country financial sector supervision.
+- 29 third-country CCPs (TC CCPs) that have been recognised under the EMIR equivalency processes (however, the latter offer may, potentially, shrink, since the EU regulatory bodies are not entirely satisfied with the third-country financial sector supervision).

 Legal definition of the 'CCP' or 'central counterparty' is included in Article 2(1) of the European Market Infrastructure Regulation (EMIR).